laravel/cashier-mollie/README.md

 ### How can I load coupons and/or plans from database?

 Because Cashier Mollie uses contracts a lot it's quite easy to extend Cashier Mollie and use your own implementations.
-You can quite easily load coupons/plans from database, a file or even a JSON API.
+You can load coupons/plans from database, a file or even a JSON API.

 For example a simple implementation of plans from the database: